 Croxdale Hall should not be confused with Burn Hall, the grand and much larger nineteenth century mansion on the west side of the Great North Road near Croxdale.
 Once admired by Queen Victoria who was passing in a train – the east coast main line skirts the estate – she considered it the finest looking estate between the Humber and the Tweed.

 The manor here in medieval times was called Great Burn and once belonged to the Nevilles and later the Claxtons and is named from the ‘Brune’ or nearby River Browney that joins the River Wear nearby.
 Great Burn was historically connected with Little Burn, (Littleburn) at Meadowfield to the west.

-Burn Hall was built in the 1820s and early 1830s by the Durham architect Ignatius Bonomi for Brian John Salvin of Croxdale and remained in Salvin hands until 1926 when it became a Roman Catholic seminary at which boys were trained as Catholic missionaries.
+Back on the west side of the A167, Burn Hall itself was built in the 1820s and early 1830s by the Durham architect Ignatius Bonomi for Brian John Salvin of Croxdale and remained in Salvin hands until 1926 when it became a Roman Catholic seminary at which boys were trained as Catholic missionaries.
 In the 1990s the hall was divided up into luxury residential units and is now only accessible by a gated driveway.

 Tudhoe – the hill spur once belonging to an Anglo-Saxon called Tuda – consists of the relatively secluded former farming village of Tudhoe which lies along two sides of a village road in the countryside to the west of the once separate mining village of Tudhoe Colliery.
 In the 1270s Tudhoe belonged to a Hugh Gubyon but later passed to the Nevilles and then to the Salvins.
 A branch of the Salvin family resided in Tudhoe during the 1600s and 1700s.

 Tudhoe is centred around a village green or rather three greens with two larger outer greens and one smaller central green.
 Much of the history of the village is centred on Tudhoe Hall on the south side of the green which dates to the seventeenth century.
 The neighbouring former Tudhoe Hall farm buildings have been divided into attractive cottages that now form Tudhoe Hall Farm Court